nodeca/nodeca-doc/src/documents/configs.html.md

 Configs are placed in `./config/**/*.yml` files in every app.
 Final result is nested tree, merged from that files.
-You can split data as you wish, override defaults, and have custom values for each enviroment.
+You can split data as you wish, override defaults, and have custom values for each environment.

 Config loading algorythm
 ------------------------